carbonfive/raygun/README.md

 Raygun generates Rails 4 projects by copying this [sample app](https://github.com/carbonfive/raygun-rails4) and massaging it gently into shape.

+Alternatively, Raygun allows you to specify your own prototype instead of the default sample app.
+See below for details.

 Major tools/libraries:

 * Rails 4.0